TheUnfamousProgrammer/LeadRole/README.md

-# 🎬 LeadRole , AI-Driven Virtual Filmmaking Platform
+# 🎬 LeadRole, AI-Driven Virtual Filmmaking Platform

 **LeadRole** transforms users into the lead actor of their own cinematic stories.
 It generates personalized AI videos by combining **virtual cinematography, face-swapping, lip-syncing, and voiceover**, all orchestrated through a modular, fault-tolerant backend pipeline.